 Mobile robots are often designed and built to keep weight and power consumption as low as possible to achieve an acceptable duration of autonomy before requiring recharging.
 This design concern naturally dictates that the computation power on such a robot is limited—for example, to a low-power single-core processor.
 Motion planning is a computationally intensive process, and as such, if the mobile robot has more than a few degrees of freedom, its computational demands for motion planning can quickly exceed its available computational power.

 We introduce a method for splitting the computation of a robot’s motion plan between the robot’s low-power embedded computer, and a high-performance cloud-based compute service.
 In our method, the robot communicates its configuration, its goals, and the obstacles to the cloud-based service.
 The cloud-based service takes into account the latency and bandwidth of the connection between it and the robot and computes and returns a motion plan within the time frame necessary for the robot to meet requirements of a dynamic and interactive scenario.
 The cloud-based service parallelizes construction of a roadmap, and returns a sparse subset of the roadmap giving the robot the ability to adapt to changes between updates from the server.
 In our results, we show that with typical latency and bandwidth limitations, our method gains significant improvement in the responsiveness and quality of motion plans in interactive scenarios.

-This research is made possible by generous support from the National Science Foundation (NSF) under awards CCF-1533844 and IIS-1149965.
+This research is made possible by support from the National Science Foundation (NSF) under awards CCF-1533844, CNS-1305286, and IIS-1149965.
 Any opinions, findings, and conclusions or recommendations expressed on this web site do not necessarily reflect the views of NSF.